 Our graduates serve in church ministry, social agencies, the missionary field, teaching at the collegiate level, or para-church organizations (such as Youth For Christ and Young Life).

 Many of our students transition into graduate programs at the Anderson University School of Theology and Christian Ministry, but others have attended Claremont School of Theology, Duke Divinity School, Union Theological Seminary, Vanderbilt University, Fuller Theological Seminary, and Asbury Theological Seminary.

 Along with classroom-based instruction, students in the youth ministries major will complete a practicum, gaining ministry experience in a setting appropriate to their future work.
 Internships are customized according to each student’s interests and ministry goals.
 These are typically done in local churches, but internships have also included work in summer youth camps, national parks, inner-city ministries, national church agencies, and other settings.

 - 80% of AU Christian ministry students specialize in Christian ministry.

 - 30 students a year complete internships in churches and related agencies.

-- Experiential learning is stressed a through urban studies courses in Chicago, New York City, and Washington D.C.
+- Experiential learning is stressed through urban studies courses in Chicago, New York City, and Washington, D.C.

 - The AU Department of Christian Ministry stresses the Bible as the basis of ministry training.